reframe-hpc/reframe/docs/manpage.rst

    If ``OPTION`` starts with ``-`` it will be passed verbatim to the backend job scheduler.
    If ``OPTION`` starts with ``#`` it will be emitted verbatim in the job script.
    Otherwise, ReFrame will pass ``--key value`` or ``-k value`` (if ``key`` is a single character) to the backend scheduler.
-   Any job options specified with this command-line option will be emitted after any job options specified in the :js:attr:`access` system partition configuration parameter.
+   Any job options specified with this command-line option will be emitted after any job options specified in the :attr:`~config.systems.partitions.access` system partition configuration parameter.

-   Especially for the Slurm backends, constraint options, such as ``-J constraint=value``, ``-J C=value``, ``-J --constraint=value`` or ``-J -C=value``, are going to be combined with any constraint options specified in the :js:attr:`access` system partition configuration parameter.
+   Especially for the Slurm backends, constraint options, such as ``-J constraint=value``, ``-J C=value``, ``-J --constraint=value`` or ``-J -C=value``, are going to be combined with any constraint options specified in the :attr:`~config.systems.partitions.access` system partition configuration parameter.
-   For example, if ``-C x`` is specified in the :js:attr:`access` and ``-J C=y`` is passed to the command-line, ReFrame will pass ``-C x&y`` as a constraint to the scheduler.
+   For example, if ``-C x`` is specified in the :attr:`~config.systems.partitions.access` and ``-J C=y`` is passed to the command-line, ReFrame will pass ``-C x&y`` as a constraint to the scheduler.
    Notice, however, that if constraint options are specified through multiple :option:`-J` options, only the last one will be considered.
-   If you wish to completely overwrite any constraint options passed in :js:attr:`access`, you should consider passing explicitly the Slurm directive with ``-J '#SBATCH --constraint=new'``.
+   If you wish to completely overwrite any constraint options passed in :attr:`~config.systems.partitions.access`, you should consider passing explicitly the Slurm directive with ``-J '#SBATCH --constraint=new'``.

    .. versionchanged:: 3.0
       This option has become more flexible.